Header Banner

-How To: Tie a single-strand ringbolt hitch
+How to Tie a single-strand ringbolt hitch

 JD of Tying it all together, is the instructor.
 He has many instructional knot tying videos.
 This particular video is focused on tying a single strand ringbolt hitch, A.K.A.
 Coxcombing.
 This was a common knot used by sailors to decorate items and parts of their ship.
 However, actually creating this tie is much easier said than done.